Civil War Historical Markers

 By December 2, 1864, Hood had advanced to within sight of Nashville.
 Thomas, cautious and deliberate, waited to attack until he was ready despite nearly continuous nagging over the telegraph from General Grant and President Lincoln, who feared he would lose his advantage if he waited and allowed Hood to fortify himself.

 A severe ice storm paralyzed the area on December 8.
-A thaw finally came on the 14th and Thomas attacked the next day.
-Accompanied by bombardment from Fort Negley on the morning of the 15th, Thomas moved from the river west of town toward the south and east, engaging Confederate forces and pushing them back.
+A thaw finally came on December 14 and Thomas attacked the next day.
+Accompanied by bombardment from Fort Negley on the morning of December 15, Thomas moved from the river west of town toward the south and east, engaging Confederate forces and pushing them back.

 The Union Army pursued for a while, but the battle was over.
 Hood’s army had been virtually wiped out.
 He resigned his command the following January.
 General Thomas was promoted to Major General.